U.S. Food and Drug Administration (FDA)

 Significant Events

 A notable achievement for the FDA was the successful completion of its first AI-assisted scientific review pilot program.
 This initiative is part of the FDA's broader strategy to adopt technological advancements to enhance the efficiency of its regulatory processes.
-The AI pilot program is designed to streamline scientific reviews, reducing the time required to bring innovations to market while ensuring safety and efficacy standards are upheld.
+The AI pilot program aims to streamline scientific reviews, reducing the time required to bring innovations to market while ensuring safety and efficacy standards are upheld.

 Future Plans

 Building on the success of the AI pilot, the FDA plans to expand the deployment of AI technology across all its centers by June 2025.
 This strategic expansion is expected to improve consistency, reduce human error, and enhance overall efficiency in regulatory affairs.

 Furthermore, the FDA has proposed a Healthy Labeling Rule to establish front-of-package rating labels for saturated fat, sodium, and added sugar, with public comments invited until July 15, 2025.

-Additionally, the FDA has set a 60-day aging requirement for raw milk cheeses, a regulation that has been questioned by recent research findings.
+The agency has also set a 60-day aging requirement for raw milk cheeses, a regulation questioned by recent research findings.

-Modified: 2025/11/01
+Modified: 2025/11/23